mhelwig/urlfiddle/README.md

 ```

-#URL formats and replacements
+#URL formats and placeholders
-Values that should be generated or replaced by urlfiddle should be wrapped in §-signs.
+Placeholders that should be replaced by urlfiddle should be wrapped in §-signs.
-For now you basically have two options
+For now you basically have these options
 * §START-END§

     where START and END are integer values, e.g.